djh0ffman/TTEDiskBuilder/README.md

-# TTEDiskBuilder
+# TTE Disk Builder

-TTE Disk Builder
+Simple C# console app which builds a bootable floppy disk image based on a json file